-Apna Haq staff both participate in and run conferences regarding violence against women and girls (VAWG) from black and minority ethnic (BME) communities.
+Apna Haq staff both participate in and run conferences regarding violence against women and girls (VAWG) from Black and minoritised communities.
 We believe in the importance of bringing together professionals, practitioners and members of the community for open discussions on relevant issues.

 Big Lottery funding launch, February 2017

 Having secured extra funding to allow Apna Haq to continue its work after the devastating loss of council funding, we held a launch of our new three-year, Big Lottery funded project in February 2017.